9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What's a cool thing you've coded recently?
 What's something you've built that you're proud of?
 * What are some things you like about the developer tools you use?
-* what are some of your favorite independent Mac or iOS developers?
+* Who are some of your favorite independent Mac or iOS developers?
 * Do you have any pet projects?
 What kind?
 * What would you change about Xcode?
 * What is your favorite iOS API?
 * Do you have a pet or favorite bug report?
 * What are your favorite ways to investigate an new technology?
+* Why are dictionaries called dictionaries?
+Why not hash tables or hash maps?

 ####[[⬆]](#contents) <a name='references'>Other References:</a>